gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 The first variadic argument is of `kind = 0x11`, which is `Array`.
 In Go, `Array` is a fixed-size array which is passed as a pointer only.
 The size is known by the compiler at build time, and as such does not appear at all at runtime, except in the RTTI.
 From the RTTI, we see that `size=0x10` so this is an array of 16 elements.

-We cannot print the values in the array yet, because we do not know the size of each invididual element.
+We cannot print the values in the array yet, because we do not know the size of each individual element.
 To learn that, we have to explore a bit more the RTTI landscape.

 The `GoType` we defined at the beginning is just the base type, and Go defines several additional types based on this type (you could say that they are child classes).
 The one of interest is `ArrayType` defined [here](https://github.com/golang/go/blob/release-branch.go1.25/src/internal/abi/type.go#L271):